seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Was to be so unwise, to be so kind.
 What shall be done? he will not hear, till feel:
 I must be round with him, now he comes from hunting.
-Fie, fie, fie, fie!
+Fie, fie, fie, fie! /

 *Enter CAPHIS, and the Servants of Isidore and Varro*

 **CAPHIS**
-Good even, Varro: what,
+/ Good even, Varro: what,
-You come for money?
+You come for money? /

+**Varro's Servant**
-Varro's Servant Is't not your business too?
+/ Is't not your business too?

 **CAPHIS**
 It is: and yours too, Isidore?

+**Isidore's Servant**
-Isidore's Servant It is so.
+It is so. /

 **CAPHIS**
-Would we were all discharged!
+/ Would we were all discharged!

+**Varro's Servant**
-Varro's Servant I fear it.
+I fear it. /

 **CAPHIS**
-Here comes the lord.
+/ Here comes the lord.

 *Enter TIMON, ALCIBIADES, and Lords, & c*